neha-nayeem/Project-01/README.md

     * A `Data Output` folder that contains our output files after the initial data cleaning

-    * An `Image Outout` folder that contains the various visualizations created by the analysis
+    * An `Image-Output` folder that contains the various visualizations created by the analysis

 ## Notes and Resources